Travel to the UK during Covid-19: What you need to know before you go

 Who can go

-The UK's four nations have each implemented different travel restrictions.
-England has a "travel corridor" scheme that allows visitors from countries on its list (which is updated weekly) to skip quarantine.
-However, the majority of countries on the list are those with low case numbers, which do not allow UK residents to visit, so flights are few and far between.

-As of January 7, visitors from South Africa, Namibia, Zimbabwe, Botswana, Eswatini, Zambia, Malawi, Lesotho, Mozambique, Angola, Seychelles and Mauritius will not be admitted because a new variant of the virus.
-UK residents traveling from these destinations will be allowed, but must quarantine for 10 days on arrival alongside all members of their families.
-The measures have been put in place for an initial two weeks.
+Visitors from South Africa, Namibia, Zimbabwe, Botswana, Eswatini, Zambia, Malawi, Lesotho, Mozambique, Angola, Seychelles and Mauritius have been barred since January 7.
+UK residents traveling from these destinations will be allowed, but must quarantine for 10 days on arrival alongside all members of their household.

+On January 14, following the discovery of the new Brazil variant, it was announced that arrivals from the following countries would be banned from January 15: Argentina, Brazil, Bolivia, Cape Verde, Chile, Colombia, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Uruguay and Venezuela.

+England's "travel corridor" scheme that had allowed visitors from countries on an exemption list to skip quarantine, was scrapped on January 18.

-All other visitors must quarantine for 10 days on arrival, though if you are staying with UK residents, the rest of the household does not need to.
+Now, all visitors must quarantine for 10 days on arrival, though if you are staying with UK residents, the rest of the household does not need to.

 The Welsh, Scottish and Northern Irish governments operate similar schemes, although countries on their exemption lists aren't necessarily the same as England's.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.